Guidance Document for Hazardous Waste Reduction Plans, Annual Status Reports & Biennial Updates

 - Length of initial training program and frequency of retraining

-- Provides an estimate of the anticipated reduction in tons or other appropriate measurement, in the amount of hazardous wastes produced by the facility as a result of the implementation of each of the technically feasible and economically practicable waste reduction options listed in Part A item 6.
+- For each waste stream listed on table 2, provide an estimate of the anticipated reduction (in tons or other appropriate measurement) of the amount of hazardous wastes produced by the facility as a result of the implementation of each of the technically feasible and economically practicable waste reduction options listed in item 6 above.

-- Provides an estimate of the extent, if any, to which the implementation of each of the technically feasible and economically practicable waste reduction options listed in Part A item 6 may result in the transference of hazardous waste into any other environmental media and the environmental benefits, if any, of the waste reduction option resulting in such transference.
+- Provide an estimate of the extent, if any, to which the implementation of each of the technically feasible and economically practicable waste reduction options listed in item 6 above may result in the transference of hazardous waste into any other environmental media, and the environmental benefits, if any, of the waste reduction option resulting in such transference.

-Part B - Biennial Update of the HWRP
+Part C - Biennial Update (BU) of the HWRP

-The Hazardous Waste Reduction Plan shall be updated biennially to reflect changes in the types and amounts of hazardous wastes generated at the facility.
-In preparing such a document the generator shall update:
+The Hazardous Waste Reduction Plan (HWRP) shall be updated biennially to reflect changes in the types and amounts of hazardous wastes generated at the facility.
+It may help to review the HWRP checklist when preparing Your Biennial Update (BU).
+In preparing a BU, the generator shall update:

 - The Hazardous Waste Generation Summary - Table 1, with the types and amounts of hazardous wastes generated including an index for each waste stream.
 Table 1 must be revised to address all acute hazardous wastes, all hazardous waste generated in quantities greater than five tons, and at least 90% of all hazardous waste currently being generated subject to the law;

-- Information as outlined in Part A - Hazardous Waste Reduction Plan Contents of this guidance document must be submitted for all new waste streams being reported on revised Table 1;
+- Information as outlined in Part A - must be submitted for all new waste streams being reported on revised Table 1;

-- Estimate and basis for such estimate of the costs incurred for managing each waste;
+- An estimate and basis for such estimate of the costs incurred for managing each waste;

-- The Hazardous Waste Reduction Program Summary - Table 2, an evaluation or reevaluation of the technical and economical feasibility of waste reduction alternatives must be performed for each waste stream, including a schedule or revised schedule for implementing the waste reduction alternatives selected.
+- The Hazardous Waste Reduction Program Summary - Table 2, an evaluation or reevaluation of technically and economically feasible waste reduction alternatives must be performed for each waste stream, including a schedule or revised schedule for implementing the waste reduction alternatives selected.
 Also, any changes made in the Annual Status Reports in terms of reduction alternatives must be explained in this report.
 An explanation shall be provided for any hazardous waste stream that is no longer generated or is no longer classified as hazardous;

 - Any changes in existing or planned educational training and other programs provided to employees to motivate hazardous waste reduction efforts and increase awareness of potential hazardous waste reduction opportunities; and